censorship-no-archive/ceno1/doc/threatModel.md

   * Freenet nodes do not log requests of other peers.
   * Freenet peers do not probe their neighbors for specific chunks.
   * Freenet seed nodes are operating and reachable.
-  * No adversary controls a large part of the Freenet nodes network.
+  * No adversary controls a large part of the Freenet network.
   * No malevolent nodes flood their neighbors' data stores.

 We recommend you to refer to the [Freenet Threat